Blog

 Many ABM platforms were initially marketed with a strong focus on improving paid media performance with their integrated programmatic ad tech functionality.
 This narrow focus has led to a common misconception that ABM platforms are simply a more sophisticated form of targeted advertising platforms.

-In reality, ABM platforms are orchestration engines, not ad delivery tools.
-They’re designed to manage and coordinate complex, multi-channel marketing efforts tailored to specific accounts, giving marketing and sales stakeholders a single view of the evolving conversation taking place between their company, target accounts and individual prospect contacts.
+In reality, ABM platforms are orchestration engines.
+They’re designed to manage and coordinate complex, multi-channel marketing efforts across the buyer’s journey.
+By integrating data from ad platforms, marketing automation and your CRM, they provide marketing and sales stakeholders a single view of the evolving conversation taking place between their company, target accounts and individual prospect contacts.

 This leads directly into another key issue with ABM adoption.